-Our Virginia trusts and estate planning lawyers are among the Best Virginia trusts and estate planning lawyers in Loudoun, Fairfax, and northern Virginia (one of three, every year from 2014-2020 (see Virginia Living Magazine).
+Our Loudoun & Fairfax Virginia wills, trusts and estate planning lawyers are among the Best Virginia wills, trusts and estate planning lawyers in Virginia (2014-2020, see Virginia Living Magazine).
 Our wills and trusts lawyers draft wills, trusts, powers of attorney, health care powers of attorney, and handle trust and probate administration from our offices in Loudoun County, Fairfax County, and Richmond.
 We work with individuals, families, and business owners to develop customized estate and tax planning strategies through in-person, in-office meetings, or during the COVID-19 crisis, through virtual video or telephonic meetings.
 For your convenience, our estate planning lawyers are located in three different regional offices: Vienna, Virginia, Leesburg, Virginia, and Richmond, Virginia.

 Call now to speak to someone who will create a customized estate plan for Virginia estates of every size 703-777-7319, or email our estate team at firstname.lastname@example.org.
 Explore the library of information on tax planning, trusts, and other subjects in our blog or podcast.
 If you are a business owner, start here with Three Reasons to Have an Estate Plan for Your Business.